-You have probably heard of the statement “don’t get high on your own supply”.
+You have probably heard of the phrase “don’t get high on your own supply”.

-In Brian De Palma’s Scarface from 1983, Tony Montana (played by Al Pacino) does eventually fail to live by that vital rule which is the beginning of his drastic decline.
+In Brian De Palma’s Scarface from 1983, Tony Montana (played by Al Pacino) does eventually fail to live by that vital rule which is the beginning of his drastic downfall.

 The more you are in control and aware of the dangers, the easier it becomes to stay focused on expanding your domination.